Baan Chinpracha House In Phuket Town

 Cultural Attractions in Phuket

-Chinpracha House is one of Phuket’s cultural attractions and an attraction that many visitors to the island may never think to visit.
+Chinpracha House is one of Phuket’s cultural attractions, an attraction that many visitors to the island may never think to visit.

 During our last trip we took some time away from the beaches and explored the streets of Old Phuket Town.